Skip to main content

 Uncover more about elevated Lp(a)

-Elevated Lp(a) is one of the strongest single genetic risk factors for coronary artery disease.8
+Elevated Lp(a) is one of the strongest single genetic risk factors for coronary artery disease.4

-Screening for elevated Lp(a) requires only a simple blood test that can be added to any routine blood work.9
+Screening for elevated Lp(a) requires only a blood test that is simple to order and can be added to any routine blood work.9

 Knowing a patient's Lp(a) levels can help inform a lifetime of cardiovascular